-Not unlike other accessories, Apple’s wireless earphones need a piece of software, called firmware, to function properly.
+Not unlike other accessories, Apple’s wireless earphones need a piece of software called firmware to function properly.
 A new AirPods firmware should install silently in the background without the user ever realizing it.
-Should the process fail, an update can be manually deployed on your AirPods as soon as Apple releases a new version.
+Should the process fail, an update can be manually deployed on your AirPods or AirPods Pro as soon as Apple releases a new version.

-Updating AirPods firmware is similar to refreshing the software on your Apple Watch, meaning it happens through your iPhone.
-That’s because AirPods cannot retrieve software updates on their own as they don’t have Wi-Fi circuitry built-in.
+Updating the AirPods firmware is similar to refreshing the software on your Apple Watch, meaning it happens through your iPhone.
+That’s because your earbuds cannot retrieve software updates on their own as they don’t have Wi-Fi circuitry built-in.

 In most cases, any available update will install without you having to do a thing.
-If the firmware update does not happen in the background eventually, here’s how you can manually update the software on your AirPods.
+If the firmware update does not eventually happen in the background, here’s how you can manually update the software on your AirPods or AirPods Pro.

 2) With Wi-Fi and Bluetooth enabled, your AirPods paired and selected as the output device, place both earbuds in the charging case and close the case.

-3) Connect the case to a charger or a USB port on your computer.
-Your iPhone must be nearby your AirPods in their case.
+3) Connect the AirPods case to a charger or a USB port on your computer.
+Your iPhone must be near your earbuds in their case.

-4) Wait fifteen minutes or so to give your iPhone enough time to download the firmware, verify it and send the update wirelessly to your AirPods.
+4) Wait fifteen minutes or so to give your iPhone enough time to download the firmware, verify it, and send the update wirelessly to your AirPods or AirPods Pro.

-Tip: Remember, your AirPods must be connected to your iPhone and the phone must be nearby and connected to Wi-Fi in order for the firmware to download and install.
+Tip: Remember, your AirPods or AirPods Pro must be connected to your iPhone, and the phone must be nearby and connected to Wi-Fi in order for the firmware to download and install.

-5) Once the software update has installed, check your AirPods firmware version by opening the charging case so that the connected graphics appears on your iPhone, then tap Settings > General > About, and choose your AirPods or AirPods Pro from the list.
+5) Once the software update has been installed, check your AirPods firmware version by opening the charging case so that the connected graphics appear on your iPhone, then tap Settings > General > About, and choose your AirPods or AirPods Pro from the list.